Maverick Capital’s new positions

 Lee Ainslie’s Maverick Capital added positions in Dollar General Corp.
 (DG), McKesson Corp.
 (MCK), Allison Transmission Holdings (ALSN), AbbVie Inc. (ABBV), and Sabre Corp.
 (SABR).
 The fund’s notable exits during the quarter included Capital One Financial (COF), Catamaran Corp.
 (CTRX), Citrix Systems (CTXS), and Monsanto (MON).

-Maverick Capital added a significant new position in McKesson Corp.
-(MCK), which accounts for 4.60% of the fund’s second quarter portfolio.
+Maverick Capital exited a position in Catamaran Corp.
+(CTRX), which accounted for 3.17% of the fund’s first quarter portfolio.
+Maverick Capital initiated the position in 4Q13.